chyzwar/ubuntu-dotfiles/README.md

-# My .files use on your own resposibility
+# My dotfiles use on your own resposibility

-These dotfiles inspired by https://dotfiles.github.io/ initialy forked from [webpro/dotfiles](https://github.com/webpro/dotfiles) and customised for Ubuntu.
+These dotfiles inspired by https://dotfiles.github.io/

 These dotfiles project aim to provide a way to make instant setup for Ubuntu system.
 This project include:
 Use branch for corresponding Ubuntu version.